neeltje57/output-organizer/README.md

 ### 4.4 oorp
 oorp is a housekeeping script and, when requested, will inform the individual users and/or the administrator with an overview of the scipts which ended unequal to zero.
 By default it checks Yesterday, but you can adjust that by a parameter.
 0 is Today,1 is Yesterday,2 is the day before Yesterday and so on.
 You can schedule this script in cron once a day in cron (crontab -e):
 > 10 0 * * * /usr/local/bin/oo /usr/local/bin/oorp 1
+# Non default locations
+oo together with the 3 housekeeping scripts need to know where to find the configuration settings and where to write the output to.
+If you don't agree with the defaults, you have to change this before the first run: If so, change the following in the scripts:
+* At the top of the 4 scripts (oo, oocd, oohk and oorp), change the parameter oo_confpath="/etc/oo" to something more appropriate for you.
+* At the top of the configuration file /etc/oo/oo.conf change the parameter oo_logbasepath="/var/log/oo" to something more appropriate for you.
+* In the commands above, adjust the commands to fit your changes.
 # To do list
 * oohk skips its own directory.
 * Let oo always create a user-script config file for every script automatically instead of manually by the user when needed.